santoshurlam/Flappy-Bird-using-RL/README.md

 ## State Space
-* Each grid cell or state is represented by an integer starting from 0 to 15 for a 4x4 grid and 0 to 63 for an 8x8 grid.
+* For a 4x4 grid, each cell or state is represented by an integer from 0 to 15.
+For an 8x8 grid, the range is from 0 to 63.
-* If the agent moves towards the boundary of the grid from a state by taking an action it will be in the same state.
+* If an agent takes an action towards the grid boundary, it remains in the same state.

 ## Action Space

-The actions that can be taken by an agent in any state are;
+In any given state, an agent can take various actions

 ```bash
   Left - 0